 Once a project is awarded, it must follow the National Environmental Policy Act (NEPA) process and the established ADOT process for federally funded projects.
-The process normally takes 36 months from the date of the TE Workshop to the beginning of the construction phase.
+The process normally takes 36 months from the date of the TE Annual Workshop to bid-ready.
 All projects must follow the process.